Skip to product information

 Many people carry genetic mutations without showing symptoms.
 The SZA Longevity Carrier Screening Test identifies whether you carry genes for inherited conditions that could be allowing you to make informed reproductive choices with confidence.
 If you are a carrier, genetic counselling can help guide your next steps.

-Our comprehensive panel screens for hundreds of genetic conditions, including:
+Our comprehensive panel screens for thousands of genetic conditions, including:

 • Cystic Fibrosis